-Kimco argues that the Zoning Board abused its discretion by failing to grant its disqualification motion.
-Pointing to Ms. Jung's Planning Board testimony, Kimco asserts that "at a bare minimum, [this testimony created] an appearance that she was predisposed against the Petition."
-Kimco argues that the testimony exhibited Ms. Jung's involvement in the creation of the Community Response Statement and its recommendation of denial, which is "almost word for word the reason for denial provided in the [Decision and Order]."
+C. The Zoning Board's denial of Kimco's Motion to Disqualify Ms. Jung in the creation of the Community Response Statement and its recommendation of denial, which is "almost word for word the reason for denial provided in the [Decision and Order]."
 Regarding Ms. Jung's examinations of Ms. Gowan and Mr. Reed, Kimco argues Ms. Jung engaged in questioning about issues that were not relevant to the approval criteria required by the HCZR and expressed her own personal beliefs.
 Kimco adds that the tone and phrasing of Ms. Jung's questions "demonstrated animus and were akin to those of an adverse party, not a fair and impartial decision-maker."
 Finally, Kimco argues that the Zoning Board applied the incorrect legal standard, and instead "focused on whether the granting of the motion would discourage board members from asking questions."